Choices Therapy

 Welcome!

-My name is Amylia.
-I am the owner and counsellor at Choices Therapy.
-I am registered with the Australian Counselling Association and have years of clinical experience working with adults and couples.
+My name is Amylia and I am the owner and counsellor at Choices Therapy.
+I am registered with the Australian Counselling Association and have 8 years of clinical experience working with adults and couples.

-The decision to use an integrated therapeutic approach means that I am able to customise each session to provide my clients with the most rewarding therapeutic experience possible.
+Over my years of practice I have made the decision to use an integrated therapeutic approach.
+This means that I am able to customise each session to provide my clients with the most rewarding therapeutic experience possible.

 Master of Counselling